 In Year 6, children have an exciting opportunity to apply to become Pupil Advocates.
 To be elected, there is a rigorous application and interview process.
 If successful, they are given many positions of responsibility across the school and are even rewarded with a black smart blazer and purple badge!
 One of the most popular roles is school tour guide where the pupils use their communication skills to show off our amazing school.
 Other positions include office assistants, play leaders and many more.
 It is a fantastic opportunity for our Year 6 pupils to shine and prepares them for their secondary school transition.

-Digital Leaders are a team of KS2 children who are passionate about Computing.
-Every week, they meet with the Computing subject leader to discuss and plan ways to improve the e-safety of Tidemill pupils.
+Digital Leaders are a team of Key Stage 2 pupils who are passionate about Computing.
+They meet regularly with the Computing Subject Leader to discuss and plan ways to improve the e-safety of Tidemill pupils.
 They help promote Computing in school by running assemblies, teaching younger children, implementing e-safety scenarios, reviewing technologies and encouraging others to use ICT safely and effectively.

-At Tidemill, all students in KS2 are invited to apply to be a sports leader.
-From these applications four sports leaders are chosen from each year group to work alongside the PE team.
-Sports leaders support and promote PE around the school and represent the interests of pupils in their year.
-Regular meetings and training happen for these leader to help them to contribute to the planning and management of lessons, including competitions and events in sport.
-Pupil’s roles include assisting with the planning and running of half-termly intra-tournaments, attending inter competitions as reporters and photographers, assisting in lessons with EYFS and KS1 pupils and promoting enjoyment and positive attitudes in PE.
-The Tidemill Sports Leaders are valued contributors to sporting events during the school year, including Healthy Schools Week and Sports Day.
+At Tidemill, all pupils in Key Stage 2 are invited to apply to be a Sports Leader.
+From these applications, Sports Leaders are chosen from each year group to work alongside the PE Subject Lead.
+Sports Leaders support and promote PE around the school and represent the interests of pupils in their year.
+They attend regular meetings and training which enable them to contribute to the planning and management of lessons, including competitions and events in sport.
+Their role also enables them to attend inter-school competitions as reporters and photographers, and allows them to assist with the planning and running of half-termly intra-school tournaments.
+In addition to this, they assist in EYFS and Key Stage 1 lessons, and are valued contributors to whole school sporting events during the school year, including Healthy Schools Week and Sports Day.

-At Tidemill Academy, KS2 children learn Spanish and love having this opportunity to learn a new language and explore the culture of Spanish speaking countries around the world.
-As part of their MFL learning, children have the opportunity to apply to become a Spanish leader.
-If awarded the position, the children help the MFL teacher to raise the profile of Spanish across the school.
-This includes language learning activities at playtime, supporting with special MFL events and teaching rhymes and songs to the younger children.
-MFL leaders can be identified by their Spanish leader badges and their love of learning languages!
+At Tidemill, Key Stage 2 children learn Spanish and love having this opportunity to learn a new language and explore the culture of Spanish speaking countries around the world.
+As part of their language learning, children have the opportunity to apply to become a Spanish Leader.
+If awarded the position, the children help the language teacher to raise the profile of Spanish across the school.
+This includes language learning activities at playtime, supporting with special events and teaching rhymes and songs to the younger children.
+Language leaders can be identified by their Spanish Leader badges and their love of learning languages!